osaguild/template-npm-typescript-react/README.md

-# template-npm-typescript-react
+# template-pkg-ts-react
-template for npm x typescript x react
+template for npm package using typescript and react